MicrosoftDocs/azure-reference-other/u-sql/outputters-text.md

 ms.author: "mrys"
 manager: "ryanw"
 ---

 # Outputters.Text()

-### Outputting textual row-oriented files
+## Outputting textual row-oriented files
-The Text() outputter supports a variety of text file formats that all follow a row/column format.
+The `Text()` outputter supports a variety of text file formats that all follow a row/column format.
 It provides a set of delimiters to identify the row and column boundaries and several other parameters to transform the rowset values into the text file.
 See [Outputter Parameters (U-SQL)](outputter-parameters-u-sql.md) for supported parameters and their defaults values.

-### Examples
+## Examples
-- The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
-- The scripts can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-get-started#run-u-sql-locally).
+- The script(s) can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-local-run).
 An Azure subscription and Azure Data Lake Analytics account is not needed when executed locally.

 **Basic Syntax**
 The examples below show the basic syntax for each parameter using the Text() outputter.
 Compare the output against the dataset as well as against the other created data files.